Skip to main content

 important

-Even if the primary and disabled properties default to false, adding the attributes in the HTML template will apply the corresponding styles.
+Even if the primary and disabled properties default to false, you can add the attributes in the HTML template to apply the corresponding styles.
 Boolean attributes are present or absent.

 Usage in HTML